User Guide

 Unenroll from a Course

-1. Open the course and click [Unenrol Me from ***] in the [Course Administration].
+1. Open the course and click [Unenroll Me from ***] in the [Course Administration].

 2. Click [Continue] to unenroll.